aesara-devs/aesara/doc/library/compile/shared.rst

 .. class:: SharedVariable

-    Variable with Storage that is shared between functions that it appears in.
+    Variable with storage that is shared between the compiled functions that it appears in.
     These variables are meant to be created by registered *shared constructors* (see :func:`shared_constructor`).